Burners and Stingers Syndrome in Young Athletes

 Most young athletes will not have ongoing health problems or complications because of an episode of burners and stingers.
 The worst consequence for a young athlete might be sitting out practice or play until all symptoms are gone.
-For a small number of kids, recurrent burners and stingers mean a visit to the health care provider for a more in-depth evaluation.
+For a small number of kids, recurrent burners and stingers mean a visit to the healthcare provider for a more in-depth evaluation.
 Some athletes will need to modify their equipment or work with a physical therapist to make sure they have recovered and that it's safe to play again.

 Although this condition usually goes away on its own, it's important to take it easy until all symptoms are gone.
 As long as any weakness or numbness remains in an arm, your child will need to sit out of play and practice.

-These are other treatment options:
+These are other treatment choices:

 As with all sports injuries, prevention is the best approach to avoid episodes of pain and discomfort.
 Here are prevention tips: